 Her 2007 monograph published by Routledge, 'Partnerships for inclusive education: A critical approach to collaborative working', was nominated for the 2007 NASEN/TES academic book prize.
 This book looks at what gets in the way of some of the key areas of collaboration that schools and services try to develop: multi-agency working; parent partnership; and the involvement of children and young people.

-She is co-author of two other monographs that were published in 2011.
-Both are the first books on their topics to be published in the UK.
+She is co-author of three other monographs, all of them the first books on their topics to be published in the UK.
 One, with Alan Dyson and Colleen Cummings, published by Routledge called 'Beyond the School Gates', is on the role of schools in tackling disadvantage.
 It is a Prize winner, highly commended, by the Society of Education Studies in 2012.
 The other, with Hilary Kennedy and Mim Landor, is the first UK book on Video Interaction Guidance.
+The most recent if again with Hilary Kennedy and Mim Landor, is the first UK book on Video Enhanced Reflective Practice.
 Prof Todd is, with Melanie Nind, co-editor of the International Journal of Research and Method in Education, one of the only journals that focuses on innovation in the full range of educational research methods.
+She is a member of the ESRC review college.

 Liz Todd is regularly asked to contribute to national and international conferences.
 She has been asked to contribute expertise to the governing authorities in Amsterdam on the development of extended schools, to the schools and colleges in Catalonia on theory of change in the evaluation of educational interventions, and on child involvement in research to the Master Class in Children's Rights at University Institute Kurt Bosch, Sion.